 After almost going offline in 2012 in the midst of a complete restructuring, OnLive has confirmed the sale of most of its assets to Sony.
 The deal does not include any continuation of the service, so after five years of streaming, OnLive's gaming service will shut down on April 30th.
 It's okay, though.
 You probably weren't using it, thus the reason for the sale.

 OnLive was one of the first companies to try commercializing game streaming.
+It started with support for PCs, then expanded to phones, tablets, streaming boxes, and some TVs.
+OnLive's website has been updated with a notice of the shutdown.
 Read More

 NVIDIA has just taken the stage at GDC for its big "Made to Game" announcement, and guess what... it's another SHIELD.
 This one is just called SHIELD, though, and it's an Android TV box.
 NVIDIA has added its own twist on Android TV, just like it does with regular Android.
 The new NVIDIA SHIELD has support for native 4K 60Hz video signals and NVIDIA GRID game streaming technology.
 Read More